pvsone/demo-restful-api/README.md

 # jdemo-restful-api

-A minimal port of `openpolicyagent/demo-restful-api:0.2` to Java
+Port of `openpolicyagent/demo-restful-api:0.2` to Java

 ## Build
 ```